-It is important to recognize that while we have various DNA tests and board-certified exams that can (and should) be done to ensure the health of the breeding population, that breeders need to be literate in understanding pedigrees.
+It is important to recognize that while we have various DNA tests and board-certified exams that can (and should) be done to ensure the health of the breeding population, that breeders need to be literate when it comes to “reading” pedigrees.
 Many diseases that affect the breed that may be considered a fluke by some people, can be traced back to ancestors that carried a recessive gene or a serious of genes that are expressed 3, 4, 5, or even 10 plus generations later when combined with a bloodline that also carries the trait.
 A breeder’s ability to understand and “read” a pedigree to assess a dog’s genetic strengths and weaknesses is vital in ensuring the forward success of the breed.
 Responsible breeders are constantly evaluating data and educating themselves on various bloodlines by utilizing data, health tests, and databases like Bernergarde to support their next breeding decision.
 There may never be the opportunity to make a perfect decision, but responsible breeders do their part to mitigate the potential risks they can see.

 Physical Health: